Factors Considered in Determining Sentences Overview

 If you would like more information related to criminal sentencing, click on the links below:

 While the jury may have decided your guilt or innocence, only the judge will determine your sentence.
 There are a number of mitigating factors that a judge can take into account when deciding the appropriate punishment for you, should you be convicted.
-Learn more about how sentencing laws work in your state by getting a free case review from a criminal defense attorney.
+Speak to a local criminal defense attorney to learn more about how sentencing laws work in your state and to discuss your case.